Skip to Content

 1. See Dubai From Above at Burj Khalifa

 Burj Khalifa is Dubai’s famous skyscraper.
 Standing 828 metres high, it’s currently the world’s tallest building.
-It opened in 2010 and has since become an iconic symbol of the city.
+It opened in 2010 and has since become an iconic symbol of the city and an essential part of any Dubai city tour.

 Burj Khalifa seen through glass